12 min read

 Here are some important factors to consider when it comes to ASO:

-Include a keyword in your app name or app title that users are most likely to search for in app stores.
+Include a keyword in your app id or app title that users are most likely to search for in app stores.

 For example, Duolingo is an app that teaches users how to speak different languages.

-Their app name is Duolingo but their app title is: Duolingo – Language Lessons.
+Their app id is Duolingo but their app title is: Duolingo – Language Lessons.

 When users are searching for an app that can teach them another language, what keyword or keywords do you think they’ll search for?